rdonoghue/learnjs/README.md

 - much easier to sync vscode when both computers are using the same account.
 - installed live-server - just need to run 'live-server' in the directory and it opens that index.html, so that's SUPER convenient.
+  -stuff puleld out of the css
+  align-items: center;

+  display: flex;